-UNICEF: PUBLIC PRIVATE FUNDING AND PARTNERSHIPS
+UNICEF: PRIVATE FUNDING AND PARTNERSHIPS

-All of UNICEF's funding comes from voluntary contributions from governments, businesses, foundations, and individuals.
-In fact, almost a third of UNICEF's total funding comes from non-governmental sources.
+Almost a third of UNICEF's total funding comes from non-governmental sources.
 The U.S. Government's support of UNICEF leverages private sector funding from corporations, foundations, and other donor governments.
 This structure is unique among UN agencies.

 UNICEF is committed to achieving value for every dollar.
-UNICEF is one of the largest buyers of supplies for children: in 2017, UNICEF procured \$3.46 billion worth of supplies and services, including \$392.5 million from U.S.-based suppliers.
-Through innovative procurement, market strategies and partnerships, UNICEF uses its market power to drive down supply prices, resulting in \$1.5 billion in savings over the last five years.
-In 2017, UNICEF used its market power to save nearly \$400 million on costs for vaccines and supplies.
+UNICEF is one of the largest buyers of supplies for children: in 2018, UNICEF procured \$3.5 billion worth of supplies and services, including \$485.5 million from U.S.-based suppliers.
+Through innovative procurement, market strategies and partnerships, UNICEF uses its market power to drive down supply prices, resulting in nearly \$2 billion in savings over the last five years.
+In 2018, UNICEF used its market power to save nearly \$351.2 million on costs for vaccines and strategic supplies.